ethans241/Ethan-Milestone-1-Argoll-Logistics/TESTING.md

 __Expected__

-*When the user tries to submit the form with one or more of the form fields being filled in the form validation gives the user a prompt to fill in the missing fields.
+* When the user tries to submit the form with one or more of the form fields being empty, the form validation gives the user a prompt to fill in the missing fields.
-*When form validation has been met the user will be able to submit the form via the form button and will be taken to the success page so the user knows the form has be passed onto the company.
+* When form validation has been met the user will be able to submit the form via the form button and will be taken to the success page so the user knows the form has been passed onto the company.

 __Results__